a-scales/cart-bepinex/README.md

 3. Copy the compiled DLL to your `BepInEx/plugins` folder
 4. Launch the game

+## Become A Cart!

+The newest feature lets you actually become a cart:

+- Press **F3** to swap your player model with a cart
+  - Makes you look like a cart while retaining player controls
+  - Automatically finds and uses available carts in the scene
+  - Switches to third-person camera view to see yourself as a cart!
+  - Properly positions the cart model to match player movement
+  - Includes detailed debugging information to verify everything works

+- Press **F4** to restore your normal player model
+  - Removes the cart model and restores your regular appearance
+  - Switches back to your original first-person view
+  - Maintains your position and orientation

+For best results, use F9 to find carts first before attempting to become one!

 ## Cart Boosting Features

 This mod allows you to boost carts to extreme speeds: